superpingu/WalkingLib/README.md

 Returns the sequence (is chainable).

 #### sequence.done(callback) ####
 Set up a function called when the sequence is fully executed.
 Returns the sequence (is chainable).

-#### sequence.start() ####
+#### sequence.start(callback) ####
 Start a sequence from the beginning.
 A sequence can be executed several times.
+**callback** : a function to be called when the sequence is fully executed.
 Returns the sequence (is chainable).

 #### sequence.stop() ####